TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         7. See all 2-in-1 Laptops
     5. Not sure what you need?
         1. Tablets Sale
-        2. Great Gifts for Mom
-        3. Lenovo Gift Guide
+        2. Lenovo Gift Guide
-        4. Lenovo Coupon Codes
+        3. Lenovo Coupon Codes
-        5. New Product Showcase
+        4. New Product Showcase
-        6. Discover Lenovo LaVie
+        5. Discover Lenovo LaVie
-        7. Discover Yoga
+        6. Discover Yoga
-        8. View All Tablets
+        7. View All Tablets
-        9. Bags &.
+        8. Bags &.
 Carrying Cases
-        10. PC Finder
+        9. PC Finder
-        11. See all Not sure what you need?
+        10. See all Not sure what you need?
     6. See all Tablets

 3. Desktops &.
 All-in-Ones